BrightTag/chopped-sui/README.md

 ## Components

-Each component resides in a folder under `src/modules`.
+Each component resides in a folder under `src/components`.

-For example, the `drop-down` component may be found under `src/modules/drop-down`.
+For example, the `drop-down` component may be found under `src/components/drop-down`.

 Each component directory contains a folder for `css`, `js`, and `templates`.

-**TODO**: "Component" library, "/modules" directory, "Widget" within the JS library.
+**TODO**: "Component" library, "/components" directory, "Component" within the JS library.
 Should we formalize/standardize?

 ### CSS

-`css` should contain a single SASS file named `module-name.scss` containing all the styles necessary to render all versions of the component.
+`css` should contain a single SASS file named `component-name.scss` containing all the styles necessary to render all versions of the component.
 For `drop-down` this is `drop-down.scss`.

 **TODO**: we may want to expand this to allow for multiple SASS files

-SASS files for all modules will be converted to CSS and concatenated into `dist/modules/css/modules.css`.
+SASS files for all components will be converted to CSS and concatenated into `dist/components/css/components.css`.

 **TODO**: there may come a time where ordering these CSS files becomes a requirement

 ### JS

-`js` should contain a single JS file named `module-name.js` containing the SignalUI.registerWidget() call for this component.
+`js` should contain a single JS file named `component-name.js` containing the SignalUI.registerComponent() call for this component.
 For `drop-down` this is `drop-down.scss`.

 ### Templates

-`templates` should contain zero or more templates  named `module-name-part.mustache` containing sub templates for any HTML that needs to be added on enhancement, no matter how insignificant.
+`templates` should contain zero or more templates  named `component-name-part.mustache` containing sub templates for any HTML that needs to be added on enhancement, no matter how insignificant.
 For `drop-down` this is `drop-down-trigger.mustache` and `drop-down-menu.mustache`.

 **TODO**: The template used in creating language-specific helpers should also live here, most likely